tstade/portable-secret/README.md

 It's portable because: **decrypting these secrets does not require special software!**
 All you need is a browser.

-I created Portable Secret **to securely exchange documents via email with my mother**, who can't be expected to learn [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy), [age](https://github.com/FiloSottile/age), or similar.

-I also use Portable Secret to store some my most sensitive secrets (private keys, 2FA recovery codes, etc.)

-Finally, I use it to store copies of important documents (like a picture of passport).
-These documents are accessible to me from anywhere, **even if all my trusted devices have been stolen or lost**.

-Sounds too good to be true?
-Keep reading.
-This is for you.

 ---

 Portable Secret is not a product and it is barely a project.
 **It is just a neat trick, a *hack***.

 The [source code](https://github.com/mprimi/portable-secret) and [creator tool](https://mprimi.github.io/portable-secret/creator/) are provided as a demonstration.

-**Update January 2023**: [Rocky W.](https://www.rocky.dev/) took this idea and ran with it, creating a beautiful full-fledged product: [PrivacyProtect.dev](https://www.privacyprotect.dev/)

 ---